fern-api/fern/README.md

 npm install -g fern-api
 ```

 Once you have installed the Fern CLI, navigate to the root of your repository - or a different folder if you want to keep your SDKs separate from your backend code.
-You can either initialise a clean workspace using:
+You can either initialize a clean workspace using:

 ```
 fern init
 ```

-This will initialise a Fern workspace in the current folder, including the `./fern` directory that Fern will use to hold its resources.
+This will initialize a Fern workspace in the current folder, including the `./fern` directory that Fern will use to hold its resources.
 This will create roughly the following folder structure in your project:

 ```
 fern/